Catalin-Ripanu/HW4_SO2/README.md

 - Used bio_endio() to signal the completion of processing a bio structure

 - Useful macro definitions can be found in the assignment support header

-- Our recommendations are not mandatory (any solution that meets the requirements of the assignment is accepted)

 [1]: https://en.wikipedia.org/wiki/RAID#Software-based_RAID
 [2]: https://en.wikipedia.org/wiki/RAID#Standard_levels